-ProRail and Arnhem-Nijmegen City Region are investigating the possibilities for improving the quality of cross-border public railway transport.
-These partners will conduct a feasibility study to include a business case into reopening the former rail corridor between Nijmegen in the Netherlands and Kleve in Germany.
+ProRail and Arnhem-Nijmegen City Region investigated the possibilities for improving the quality of cross-border public railway transport.
+These partners will conducted a feasibility study to include a business case into reopening the former rail corridor between Nijmegen in the Netherlands and Kleve in Germany.
 This line was closed in 1991, and there is now a bus connection between Kleve and Nijmegen, which is enjoying increasing patronage.
 Despite a long period of non-use, parts of the route are now used for tourism (it is possible to hire pedal-powered draisines in Groesbeek, Kranenburg and Kleve).

 The reactivation of the route to Kleve also brings the Ruhr metropolitan area within closer range.

 The project plan has been developed by ProRail and the Arnhem-Nijmegen City Region.

 Cross-border public transport means different things to different people.
 The study will develop three transport modes (tram, tram-train and Regional Express).
 Each mode will be developed further as an alternative.

 - Tram option: Trams that use their own line, with the possibility of integrating it with the proposed tram network to be developed in Nijmegen.

 - Tram-train option: Here tram-trains are operated that can use the 'heavy rail' infrastructure under certain conditions.

 - Regional Express: Some German stakeholders have already indicated that they are interested in extending the Düsseldorf-Kleve Regional Express to Nijmegen.
 This is a traditional heavy rail solution.